jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 Unlike the original ReScript application, in Js\_of\_ocaml I decided to use some tool to generate encoders and decoders to work with JSON to interact with the API.

-After some research I decided to use [ppx_jsobject_conv](https://github.com/little-arhat/ppx_jsobject_conv).
+After some research I decided to use [ppx\_jsobject\_conv](https://github.com/little-arhat/ppx_jsobject_conv).
 This tool turned out to be a great choice as it leverages all the infrastructure from ppxlib so it is very robust and friendly to use.

 However, one small thing was that it used `Printf` module. `Printf` has a complex implementation, and it increases the bundle quite significantly.
-Fortunately, the usages in `ppx_jsobject_conv` were quite limited and [could be removed](https://github.com/little-arhat/ppx_jsobject_conv/pull/8).
+Fortunately, the usages in `ppx\_jsobject\_conv` were quite limited and [could be removed](https://github.com/little-arhat/ppx_jsobject_conv/pull/8).

 In general, it is better avoid using `Printf` functions if the bundle size budget or a Js\_of\_ocaml is limited.

 #### Functors

 There is a noticeable increase when adding `Article` component to the bundle.
+While ReScript app only increases by ~13KB (from 40.79 to 53.96), the Js\_of\_ocaml app increased by ~21KB (from 83.05 to 104.55).

 This bump is due to [a couple of modules](https://github.com/jchavarri/jsoo-react-realworld-example-app/blob/0138bfedddc1e57237ffe9a9a53a07aea9f73bf6/src/hook.ml#L2-L3) that are created using OCaml [Set.Make](https://ocaml.org/api/Set.Make.html) functor.

 Apparently, functors can not be dead code eliminated by the compiler, so all the functions that are part of the `Set` module will appear in the resulting bundle, regardless if they are not used.
 The good news is that the functions only appear once, so as an application grows more (and more functions from `Set` are used, and more times the functor is called), the cost would remain the same.